 Primary duties: IT auditors usually work for government agencies or private companies to confirm the technology infrastructure meets compliance needs and other enterprise IT needs.
 They spend their days conducting audits and should be skilled at doing so, which sometimes requires certification.

 3. Compliance analyst

 National average salary: $64,443 per year

 Primary duties: This is a financial professional who audits a business for compliance against standards set forth by various governing agencies.
-The finance industry is very compliance-driven since long-term economic stability and financial growth relies on established standards.
-Compliance analysts review data, process and financial infrastructure to ensure regulations are met.
+The finance industry is very compliance-driven since long-term economic stability and financial growth rely on established standards.
+Compliance analysts review data, process, and financial infrastructure to ensure regulations are met.